Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 male-pnd

+In order for this to happen dad’s need to be able to look after their mental health and wellbeing.
 Men’s mental health is an important issue that is often overlooked.
+Depression in fathers is a significant but under-recognised aspect of postnatal mental health, affecting many families and requiring greater awareness and support.
 Thanks to an increase in awareness and funding, we are beginning to talk more about male postnatal mental health in Australia.

 Yes, postnatal depression in men is very real

-Many know that up to 1 in 5 women may experience depression or anxiety during the early stages of parenting however the risk for men also developing postpartum depression is common.
+Many know that up to 1 in 5 women may experience depression or anxiety during the early stages of parenting however the risk for men also developing postpartum depression is also common.
+Maternal depression is a known risk factor for developing postnatal depression in fathers, highlighting the close connections within a family, especially during the perinatal period.

 Postnatal depression in men often goes undiagnosed

-We find that often it’s women who access perinatal support for themselves and their baby, therefore postnatal depression is diagnosed more commonly in women.
+We find that often it’s women who are asked about their mental wellbeing and are encouraged to access perinatal support for themselves and their baby, therefore postnatal depression is diagnosed more commonly – in birthing parents.
+Fathers are just not asked about how they are going adjusting to their new role as a parent.

-Communities often disregard a father’s mental health during early parenthood and are likely to have not heard of paternal perinatal depression.
-Many men may feel ashamed that they have symptoms of depression or anxiety at a time when they are expected to be excited.
-This can regularly lead to their withdrawal from family and friends and a deterioration in their mental health.
+Communities often disregard father’s mental health during early parenthood and are likely to have not heard of paternal perinatal depression.
+Many men may feel ashamed that they have symptoms of depression or anxiety at a time when they are expected to be excited and be supportive of their partner who has just given birth.
+Unfortunately, this may lead to a deterioration in their mental health and possible withdrawal from family and friends.

 man, depressed, sitting, fear, isolation